-Create a program to draw sample values from the joint lognormal distribution for tumor growth sensitive parameters: L0, L1, w0, k1, k2, and Cl Central.
+Create a program to draw sample values from the joint lognormal distribution for tumor growth sensitive parameters: L0, L1, w0, k1, k2, and Cl\Central.

 - 1 On the Home tab, select Program > Generate Samples.
-A new program opens. - In the Variants section in the Model step of the program, click the option to view the variants to be applied.
-Then select parameterEstimates, which contains the estimated parameter values. - 3 Keep the Doses section as is so that no doses are selected. - 4 In the Generate Samples step, click the plot button to disable default plot generation.
+A new program opens. - 2 In the Variants section in the Model step of the program, click the option to view the variants to be applied.
+Then select parameterEstimates, which contains the estimated parameter values. - 3 In the Generate Samples step, click the plot button to disable default plot generation.
 You will plot the samples later on.

-- 5 In the Parameter Set section, set Type to values from a distribution. - 6 Set Number Of Samples to 25. - 7 Double-click the empty cell in the Component Name column, and enter L0. - 8 Change Distribution for L0 to Lognormal.
+- 4 In the Parameter Set section, set Type to values from a distribution. - 5 Set Number Of Samples to 25. - 6 Double-click the empty cell in the Component Name column, and enter L0. - 7 Change Distribution for L0 to Lognormal.
 By definition, mu is the mean of logarithmic values.
 So, change mu to -0.5644, which is log(Current Value) or log(0.5687).
 Change sigma to 0.01.
 For a small sigma value, the mean of a lognormal distribution is approximately equal to log(Current Value).
-For details, see "Lognormal Distribution" (Statistics and Machine Learning Toolbox). - 9 Double-click the empty cell in the Component Name column, and add L1.
+For details, see "Lognormal Distribution" (Statistics and Machine Learning Toolbox). - 8 Double-click the empty cell in the Component Name column, and add L1.
 Repeat the same process to change the distribution to lognormal and set the mu and sigma values.
 Similarly, add w0, k1, k2, and ke.
 This table lists the corresponding mu values of these parameters that you can copy and paste in the software.
 Change sigma to 0.01 for each parameter.